-- (1) Conceptual site plans.
-Prior to any subdivision of property in any retail district, a conceptual site plan representing the general site assessment of the property shall be approved by the Planning and Zoning Commission. - (a) The conceptual site plan shall include all the land that existed in single ownership at the time of initial zoning, or at the time this provision became effective, whichever is later. - (b) Conceptual site plan requirements.
-The conceptual site plan shall include sufficient information to adequately assess the functionality of the proposed subdivision and its impact on surrounding properties and circulation systems, including but not limited to:

-- 1. Basic mapping details, such as site boundaries and dimensions, site acreage, location map, north arrow, scale, title block, etc.; - 2.
-Access to the site and interior site circulation; - 3.
-Proposed lot layout; - 4.
-Other items which may negatively impact adjacent property, such as general parking arrangement, delivery truck/dock locations, medians or traffic control devices, and/or median breaks. - (c) Conceptual site plan approval process.
+- A. Conceptual site plans.
+Prior to any subdivision of property in any retail district, a conceptual site plan representing the general site assessment of the property shall be approved by the Planning and Zoning Commission. - 1.
+The conceptual site plan shall include all the land that existed in single ownership at the time of initial zoning, or at the time this provision became effective, whichever is later. - 2.
+Conceptual site plan requirements.
+The conceptual site plan shall include sufficient information to adequately assess the functionality of the proposed subdivision and its impact on surrounding properties and circulation systems, including but not limited to: - a) Basic mapping details, such as site boundaries and dimensions, site acreage, location map, north arrow, scale, title block, etc.; - b) Access to the site and interior site circulation; - c) Proposed lot layout; - d) Other items which may negatively impact adjacent property, such as general parking arrangement, delivery truck/dock locations, medians or traffic control devices, and/or median breaks. - e) Conceptual site plan approval process.
 Conceptual site plans shall be considered by the Planning and Zoning Commission after a public hearing, with notice given according to the procedure for a change in a zoning district location or boundary.
-The Planning and Zoning Commission shall approve the conceptual site plan, approve the conceptual site plan with conditions, or disapprove the conceptual site plan. - (d) Any development or subdivision of the property shall generally be consistent with the conceptual site plan as approved or amended.
-No plat, building permit, or certificate of occupancy shall be issued for the property unless all construction and development generally conforms to the conceptual site plan. - (e) Expiration.
-A conceptual site plan shall expire five (5) years after its approval or amendment date if no building permits have been issued for the site, or if a building permit has been issued but has subsequently lapsed. - (2) Site Plans. - (a) Approval of a site plan shall be required for all development proposals involving the following: - 1.
-A Specific Use Permit; - 2.
-Multiple family project; - 3.
-Shopping centers: - 4.
-Mobile home parks; - 5.
-Principal permitted uses in all zoning districts, except as exempted under the provisions of subsection (2)(d)(3) below;
+The Planning and Zoning Commission shall approve the conceptual site plan, approve the conceptual site plan with conditions, or disapprove the conceptual site plan.

+- f) Any development or subdivision of the property shall generally be consistent with the conceptual site plan as approved or amended.
+No plat, building permit, or certificate of occupancy shall be issued for the property unless all construction and development generally conforms to the conceptual site plan. - g) Expiration.
+A conceptual site plan shall expire five (5) years after its approval or amendment date if no building permits have been issued for the site, or if a building permit has been issued but has subsequently lapsed.